-- 5.1.6.1 To support, attract and direct community college and university facilities and other major institutions to locate in Regional Centres and key development areas along rapid transit corridors. - 5.1.6.2 To encourage institutional uses associated with the Markham Stouffville Hospital to cluster into the health care campus within the immediate vicinity of the hospital. - To integrate institutional uses such as cemeteries, public schools, places of worship, and shared housing within the community in accordance with the provisions of the appropriate 'Residential', 'Mixed-Use' and 'Private Open Space' designations.
+- 5.1.6.1 To support, attract and direct community college and university facilities and major institutions to locate in Regional Centres and key development areas along rapid transit corridors. - 5.1.6.2 To encourage institutional uses associated with the Markham Stouffville Hospital to cluster into the health care campus within the immediate vicinity of the hospital. - 5.1.6.3 To integrate institutional uses such as cemeteries, public schools, places of worship, and shared housing within the community in accordance with the provisions of the 'Residential', 'Mixed-Use' and 'Private Open Space' designations.
+These uses are not intended to be located within 'Employment Lands' designations.